yvesgurcan/dungeon/README.md

 ## How to play

+### Create Your Character

+When you start the game, you can choose to create your own character or use the characteristics that were automatically generated for you.
+Here are the 2 main aspects that define your character:
+- Race: The race that you choose will provide bonuses to some of your character's abilities.
+- Class: The class that you select determines which abilities are the most important to your character.
+Each class excels at different types of weapons.
+Some classes also allow your character to cast [spells](#spellbook).

+Your abilities (strength, dexterity, constitution, and intelligence) are generated in function of your race and your class.
+You may influence your ability scores by generating new base numbers randomly.

+Spellcasters also get to choose a [spell](#spellbook) that they will have memorized from the get-go.

+Whenever you are satisfied with your character, you may begin your adventure by clicking on "Let's play!".
+If you were to change your mind during the game, you can start again by clicking on "New Game".

 ### Map
 Use the directional arrows on the interface or use [keyboard shortcuts](#keyboard) to move your character on the map.